ncsa/ncsa_system_documentation/docs/source/allocations/identity-mgmt.rst

 To update your NCSA profile:

 #.
 Log in to `NCSA Identity - Manage Account <https://identity.ncsa.illinois.edu/manage>`_ with your NCSA username and password.
 #.
-From here, you can update the following:
+Make your changes.
+You can update the following fields:

    - Organization
    - Address